NghiaNguyen101/TipCalculator/README.md

 - [x] Add slider to calculate the average for party of N people

+Bugs:
+- Can't see the number for bill when first enter, maybe the focusing when first open app.

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: